Yayooooooo/PoetryAppTest/README.md

 # ChineseLiteratureApp
+Yuting Jing 20086428.
 A course project.
-It is designed for Chinese or English literature learner.
-One piece of Chinese work or English work has different versions of translation and audios on this app.
-People would learn translation, pronunciation, share, comments, upload and download from here.
+It is designed for Chinese or English poetry learner or lover.
+One piece of Chinese work or English work has different versions of translation and probably audios on this app.
+People could learn translation, pronunciation, share, comments, upload and download from here.